-Dedicated anesthesiologists and nurse anesthetists, who have received specialized training in anesthesia, work together as a team to ensure your comfort and safety during surgery at Emerson Hospital.
-Their primary roles in the operating room are to ensure that you are pain-free during surgery, to monitor vital functions of the body and make informed decisions to protect you from harm.
+Dedicated anesthesiologists and nurse anesthetists, who have received specialized training and board certification in anesthesia, work together as a team to ensure your comfort and safety during surgery at Emerson Hospital.
+Their primary roles in the operating room are to ensure that you are comfortable and not aware during surgery, to monitor vital functions of the body, and to make informed decisions to protect you from harm.
 Typically, this includes monitoring critical life functions such as breathing, heart rate and rhythm, blood pressure and oxygen level, as well as treating changes in these functions that may occur as a result of surgery and anesthesia.

 Over the past few years, the risks associated with anesthesia have been greatly reduced by improvements in training, advances in monitoring techniques and the development of safer drugs with fewer side effects.
-You can help the anesthesia team to keep you safe by ensuring that we are aware of your health history and medications before the administration of anesthesia.
+You can help the anesthesia team to keep you safe by ensuring that we are aware of your health history and medications, including non-prescription medications and supplements, before the administration of anesthesia.

 Prior to surgery